tm17-abcgen/picpaygo/docs/auth/flow.md

   - Keep guest free credits based on IP and downloads remain available.

 ## Edge Cases
-- Guest uses all 3 credits → prompt to log in (for purchase) or wait.
+- Guest uses their free credit → prompt to log in (for purchase).
 - User logs out mid-session → downloads still available.
 - User logs in after generating as guest → guest result is still viewable but not attached to account unless backend links by IP or upload token.